MicahRoberton/Tiled-Maps-of-Seattle/README.md

 This webmap can be accessed at https://micahroberton.github.io/Tiled-Maps-of-Seattle/index.html

-I was able to use QGIS software to upload these basemaps and their data as tiles and then using Leaflet HTML put the interactive maps up on a webserver with Github.
+I was able to use QGIS software to upload these basemaps and their data as tiles and then used Leaflet HTML to put the interactive maps up on a webserver with Github.

 ## Tile 1 Screenshot - Modified Basemap
 ![Map Image](img/map1.png)